Shadowsocks

 Shadowsocks is a free and open-source encryption protocol project, widely used in China to circumvent Internet censorship.
 It was created in 2012 by a Chinese programmer named "clowwindy", and multiple implementations of the protocol have been made available since.
 Shadowsocks provides an encrypted equivalent of a SOCKS proxy.
 A Shadowsocks client converts the Shadowsocks connection to SOCKS5 for local use.
-Unlike an SSH tunnel, Shadowsocks can also proxy User Datagram Protocol (UDP) traffic.
+Unlike an SSH port forwarding, Shadowsocks can also proxy User Datagram Protocol (UDP) traffic.

 Takedown

 On 22 August 2015, "clowwindy" announced in a GitHub thread that they had been contacted by the police and could no longer maintain the project.
 The code of the project was subsequently branched with a removal notice.
 Three days later, on 25 August, another proxy application, GoAgent, also had its GitHub repository removed.
 The removal of the projects received media attention, with some speculating about a possible connection between those removals and a distributed-denial-of-service attack targeting GitHub which occurred several days later.
 Danny O'Brien, from Electronic Frontier Foundation, published a statement on the matter.

 Despite the takedown, collaborators of the project have continued the development of the project.